MiguelFranken/melodii/Documentation/gui/MATRIX.md

 # Matrix
 ![Matrix](images/matrix.png)

-The simplest place to try out the Mix is the Matrix.
+The simplest place to try out *The Mix* is the Matrix.

 The basic idea is that you can place notes on the Matrix by clicking on its cells.
 Active cells turn a different color.
 From left to right, notes will be played after each other.
 Each row represents a different tone.
 By default, drums are selected and each row represents one piece of a drum kit.
 Once you have placed some notes, click the play button in the top left.